-Elder law attorneys focus on the broad spectrum of legal issues faced by the elderly.
-An elder law attorney will provide advice on a variety of client issues, including choosing a nursing home, paying for long-term care, maintaining control of assets, disability planning, and estate planning.
+Florida Elder law attorneys focus on the broad spectrum of legal issues faced by your elderly family member.
+An elder law attorney will provide legal counsel on various client issues, including choosing a nursing home, paying for long-term care, long-term care planning, maintaining control of assets, disability planning, and estate planning.

-What Can A Boca Raton Elder Law Attorney Assist Me With?
+How Can a Boca Raton Elder Law Attorney Assist Me?

-An elder law should advise you on any legal area or concern commonly confronted by aging individuals.
+An elder law attorney can advise you on legal areas or concerns commonly confronted by aging individuals.
 Common areas of expertise for a Boca-Delray area elder law attorney are discussed below.

 Medicare eligibility is complicated.
-It's important to plan strategically to maximize your access to Medicaid benefits while also retaining as many of your assets as possible.
-Medicaid planning is particularly important if you or your loved one will require long-term care.
-Long-term care is very expensive and only covered by Medicaid insurance in certain situations.
+It's essential to plan strategically to maximize your access to Medicaid benefits while also retaining as many of your assets as possible.
+Medicaid planning is particularly important if you or your loved one require long-term care.
+Long-term care is costly and only covered by Medicaid insurance in certain situations.

-A Boca-Delray area elder law attorney will work with you to maximize your eligibility for Medicaid while making smart decisions about your existing assets.
+A Boca-Delray area elder law attorney will work with you to maximize your eligibility for Medicaid while making intelligent decisions about your existing assets.

 A traditional estate planning attorney prepares a client's will and may prepare future-looking documents like a medical advanced directive or power of attorney.
 The bulk of their work, however, is focused on ensuring assets are distributed according to their client's wishes after death.